 We Together is our diocesan biennial family reunion.
 It's an opportunity to reconnect with old friends and a time to make new ones.
 Together we learn about, pray about and share what God is up to in our lives, strengthening ourselves, as the diocese of islands and inlets, for the journey God is calling us to.

 We are very excited about this year's conference, which will provide space to consider our role in building the peaceable kingdom imagined and longed for in scripture.

-The conference will begin with a wine and cheese reception, followed by a keynote address on Friday evening.
+The conference will begin with a wine and cheese reception (cash bar), followed by a keynote address on Friday evening.
 On Saturday two keynote addresses will be complemented by two opportunities for attendees to take part in small group workshops exploring topics such as: peacemaking through art, peacemaking with children, finding inner peace, songs of protest & songs of peace, non-violent resistance and more.
 Workshop information will be published in June and those who register in advance will receive an opportunity to select their workshops first.
 So register early!

 ABOUT OUR KEYNOTE

 Pádraig Ó Tuama is a poet, theologian and conflict mediator from Ireland.
 From 2014-2019 he was the leader of the Corrymeela Community, Ireland’s oldest peace and reconciliation community.
 His published work incorporates poetry (Readings from the Book of Exile; Sorry for your Troubles), prose (In The Shelter) and theology.